nodemailer/nodemailer-web/content/about/pricing.md

 #### Contact

-Contact sales [sales@kreata.ee](mailto:sales@kreata.ee) to purchase the license or if you have any other sales related questions.
+Contact sales [sales@nodemailer.com](mailto:sales@nodemailer.com) to purchase the license or if you have any other sales related questions.